mikebranstein/nativescript-spacex-workshop-instructions/src/chapters/chapter4.md

 </TabView>
 ```

 Tabs inside of the `TabView` component are denoted using the `*tabItem=` syntax.
 You have created 2 `ListView` components in 2 tabs.
-The list views should look the the ones that you just created in the last exercise.
+The list views should look like the ones that you just created in the last exercise.
 Notice that the you are binding the separate `ListViews` to different arrays named `upcoming` and `past` but the rest of the syntax is the same.

 > **NOTE**
 >